yorkyabroad/rasa-chat-ex/docs/USAGE.md

 User: "Is the UV index dangerous in Phoenix today?"
 Bot: *Provides UV risk level assessment and safety recommendations*

+### 3.2 Air Pollution Information

+User: "What is the air pollution in London?"
+Bot: *Provides current air quality index with health recommendations*

+User: "What's the air quality like in Beijing today?"
+Bot: *Provides current air pollution data with pollutant measurements*

+User: "What will the air pollution be tomorrow in Tokyo?"
+Bot: *Provides air pollution forecast for tomorrow*

+User: "Is the air quality dangerous in Delhi today?"
+Bot: *Provides air quality risk assessment and health implications*

 ### 4. Time-Based Weather Queries

 User: "What's the weather like in London at 3pm?"